 Chickasaw is a somewhat small city located in the state of Alabama.
 With a population of 5,954 people and three constituent neighborhoods, Chickasaw is the 100th largest community in Alabama.

-As is often the case in a small city, Chickasaw doesn't have a public transportation system that people use to get to and from their jobs every day.
+Chickasaw is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Chickasaw in 2010 was $14,868, which is low income relative to Alabama and the nation.
 This equates to an annual income of $59,472 for a family of four.
 Chickasaw also has one of the higher rates of people living in poverty in the nation, with 33.63% of its population below the federal poverty line.

 Chickasaw is an extremely ethnically-diverse city.
 The people who call Chickasaw home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chickasaw residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Chickasaw include German, English, Scots-Irish, and Italian.
+Important ancestries of people in Chickasaw include German, English, Scots-Irish, and French .